William Pleydell-Bouverie, 3rd Earl of Radnor: Career

-The Advanced Radical
+Advanced radical

-Folkestone first entered the House of Commons for his father's pocket borough of Downton in 1801, switching to Salisbury in 1802.
-In parliament, he immediately became a strong opponent of the ministry of Henry Addington, and specifically of Addington's negotiations for peace with France.
+Folkestone first entered the House of Commons for his father's pocket borough of Downton in 1801 and switched to Salisbury in 1802.
+In Parliament, he immediately became a strong opponent of the ministry of Henry Addington and specifically of Addington's negotiations for peace with France.

-When Addington's ministry fell in April 1804, Folkestone continued in opposition to Pitt.
-By now he was close to the radical pamphleteer, William Cobbett, with whom he campaigned against corruption in government through the impeachment of Lord Melville and the prosecution of Lord Wellesley for his conduct as governor-general of India.
+When Addington's ministry fell in April 1804, Folkestone continued in opposition to William Pitt the Younger.
+By now he was close to the radical pamphleteer William Cobbett with whom he campaigned against corruption in government through the impeachment of Lord Melville and the prosecution of Lord Wellesley for his conduct as governor-general of India.
 The climax of their campaign was the attempt to impeach the commander-in-chief, the Duke of York, whose former mistress, Mary Anne Clarke, had been selling commissions.

-By the time of the Duke's resignation in March 1809, Folkestone was emerging as the leader of the younger radicals in the Commons and featured in several of Gillray's cartoons.
-However, in the summer of 1810, when Mrs Clarke published some of his letters to her that showed the easy intimacy that had existed between them, his reputation – and that of the radicals - was seriously compromised.
+By the time of the Duke's resignation in March 1809, Folkestone was emerging as the leader of the younger radicals in the Commons and featured in several of James Gillray's cartoons.
+However, in the summer of 1810, when Clarke published some of his letters to her that showed the easy intimacy that had existed between them, his reputation and that of his fellow radicals was seriously compromised.

 It was some years before Folkestone returned to take a leading role in the opposition to the government of Lord Liverpool.
-However, by 1816, with increasing distress in the country, he was back, challenging the government's plans to raise a large standing army to suppress dissent and to continue with the income tax in order to pay for it, and opposing the suspension of the Habeas Corpus Act and the introduction of the Seditious Meetings Act.
+However, by 1816, with increasing distress in the country, he was back by challenging the government's plans to raise a large standing army to suppress dissent and to continue with the income tax to pay for it and opposing the suspension of the Habeas Corpus Act and the introduction of the Seditious Meetings Act.

-He was however a lonely figure in the Commons.
+He was, however, a lonely figure in the Commons.
 As one member wrote, "there is literally no one but Folkestone who comes into the line and fights".